bigratmonster/bigrat.monster/readme.md

 For any other file not under the [/media/][media-dir] directory, they are licensed under the [MIT License][license].

-## Self-hosting

-Please follow the instructions in [usage.md].

 # [merch.bigrat.monster]

 The website is owned and operated by [humboldt123].
-That website's prices are a joke.
+Please note that website's prices are a joke.

-Please [contact them][email-skrub] for any content removals.
+You can [contact them][email-skrub] for any content removals.

 ---